dmariaa/ets2-data-capture/README.md

 # Compiling
-Just download the repo including subprojects, make sure you have installed DirectX SDK and build the solution.
+Just download the repo including subprojects, make sure you have installed DirectX SDK, open it with Visual Studio 2019 and build the solution.
 Last step of build will copy the resulting DLL to the Euro Truck Simulator 2:tm: plugins folder (STEAM VERSION) and it will be loaded as you load the game.